 Look at the Quality of the Data

-Data quality is the crux of project success.
+The next data migration tip: data quality is the crux of project success.
 The old cliché “garbage in equals garbage out” applies here: in moving to a new system, there is no benefit in migrating faulty data.

 Make sure to identify: